JoinColony/colonyNetwork/docs/_Docs_Tasks.md

 |Evaluator [`1`]| A task's Evaluator role is a person who will independently establish the quality of the work done by the Worker.
 |Worker [`2`]| A task's Worker role is the person who will fulfill the requirements of the task as specified in the task brief.

+Once created, some changes to a task require the signature of multiple roles.
+See the [colonyJS task lifecycle](/colonyjs/docs-task-lifecycle/) and [Multisignature transactions](/colonyjs/docs-multisignature-transactions/) for for further information about role permissions and multi-sig operations.

+Additionally, in the first version of the Colony Network, the creation and modification of tasks is mediated by `auth` roles as described in the [AuthorityClient API](/colonyjs/api-authorityclient/).

 ## The Task Life-cycle

 ### Create